 Disclosure: Some of the links on this site are affiliate links.
 This means that if you click on the link and purchase an item, I may receive a small commission at no extra cost to you.
 I only recommend products and services that I personally use, trust, or believe will provide value.

-As I start my journey toward financial independence as a Per Diem PACU nurse, I’ve learned through research and self-education on the basics of financial literacy that it’s not enough to just earn a paycheck and leave it in a checking or savings account hoping it will outpace inflation.
+When I started my journey toward Financial Independence as a Per diem PACU nurse, I learned that it’s not enough to just earn a paycheck and leave it in a checking or savings account hoping it will outpace inflation.
 It doesn’t.

 Below are the financial accounts I use to make sure my hard-earned money is working for me—and not just sitting idly in a bank account that doesn’t grow.